GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - sudo systemctl stop postgresql

 ### Setting up

-The configuration file can be found at "/etc/postgresql/\*/main/postgresql.conf" if needed (the \* is your version of postgreSQL)

 - Add the created user to the group
   - sudo usermod -a -G databases postgres